OlivierSohn/hamazed/README.md

 # Backlog

-- forever bouncing ball:
-in a 10x10 square, use a 'O' ball that goes diagonally
+- have elements of the world randomly advance, with a probability that increases over time

 - make a brick-breaking game
 - make a tower based defense game